SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland.md

 metadata:
   robots: index
 ---
-One of the most significant aspects of the Windsor Framework is its impact on all <Glossary>carriers</Glossary> and <Glossary>customer</Glossary>s involved in shipping goods to Northern Ireland.
+One of the most significant aspects of the Windsor Framework is its impact on all <Glossary>carriers</Glossary> and <Glossary>customer</Glossary>s involved in shipping goods from Great Britain (GB) to Northern Ireland (NI).
 With specific requirements set to come into effect on March 31, 2025, businesses must prepare for changes in their shipping processes.
 The framework delineates clear guidelines for Business-to-Business (B2B) and Business-to-Consumer (B2C) shipments, ensuring that regulations are followed while facilitating smoother trade operations.

 All businesses that ship goods to Northern Ireland will be affected by the changes introduced by the Windsor Framework.
 This includes both B2B and B2C shipments, meaning that all carriers and customers must stay informed about the new requirements and how they might impact their trading activities.